clduab11/parallax-pal/README.md

    - `F`: Finalize and synthesize research
    - `Q`: Quit research

-## Contributing 🤝

-Contributions are welcome!
-This is a prototype with significant potential for enhancement.

 ## License

 © 2025 Chris Dukes, Parallax Analytics.
 All Rights Reserved.